open-stage/blender-dmx-web/content/docs/ArtNet.md

 date: 2024-04-07T10:57:58+0200
 category: "Help"
 ---

-> Art-Net universes are enumerated from 0, so first Art-Net universe is 0
+- Art-Net universes are enumerated from 0, thus first Art-Net universe is 0

-You must have at least one Universe set to Art-Net, to be able to enable it.
+- You must have at least one Universe set to Art-Net, to be able to enable it.
-When enabling Art-Net, ideally, do not change the IP address settings and leave it at the default 0.0.0.0 .
+- When enabling Art-Net, ideally, do not change the IP address settings in BlenderDMX and leave it at the default 0.0.0.0 .
+- Make sure you do not have any firewall or antivirus blocking Blender's network access.
+- When using an Art-Net source on the same computer, BlenderDMX has to be the one which you start first and enable Art-Net on first before you do the same on any other program (QLC+, BlinderKitten, MagicQ...).

 ### Enabling Art-Net